 PermitsLower Dolpo Restricted Area Entry Permit, Shey Phoksundo National Park entry Permit, & Upper Dolpo Restricted Area Entry Permit

-• Glimpse at the turquoise waters of Phoksundo Lake
+• Discover the stunning turquoise waters of Phoksundo Lake

 • Visit Shey Gompa, an ancient Tibetan Buddhist monastery

-• Experience diverse landscapes like the dry Tibetan plateau, valleys, and gorges
+• Experience diverse landscapes, from the dry Tibetan plateau to lush valleys and dramatic gorges

-• Interact with Tibetan herders in isolated villages
+• Interact with Tibetan herders in secluded villages, offering a glimpse into traditional life

-From the classic trails of Everest and Annapurna to remote gems like the Rara Lake trek, Nepal provides immense diversity for trekkers of all interests and abilities.
-Each route offers the country’s mighty peaks, pristine forests, ethnic cultures, and adventure in its purest form.
+Nepal offers a diverse range of trekking experiences, from the iconic trails of Everest and Annapurna to hidden gems like the Rara Lake trek.
+Each route showcases the country’s towering peaks, untouched forests, rich ethnic cultures, and pure adventure.

-While the choices can be tough, our guide to the top 15 best treks in Nepal aims to spotlight the unique beauty of each trekking routes.
-Whether you prefer teahouse lodges or remote camping, short walks or multi-week expeditions, popular trails or roadless regions, Nepal promises to exceed your expectations.
+Choosing the right trek can be a challenge, but our guide to the top 15 treks in Nepal highlights the unique charm of each route.
+Whether you’re seeking teahouse accommodations or remote camping, short hikes or multi-week adventures, popular trails or off-the-beaten-path destinations, Nepal has something for everyone.

 About Glorious Eco Trek Nepal